Tag Archives: anniversary

 George’s 26th birthday came just a few weeks after the Beatles wrapped up the Get Back sessions at Twickenham and Savile Row.
 It capped a remarkable year in his life and career, one that could fill a book, much less a blog post.

-George’s 25th birthday was celebrated in India, less than 10 days after the Beatles arrived to study Transcendental Meditation under Maharishi Mahesh Yogi.
+George’s 25th birthday was celebrated in India less than 10 days after the Beatles arrived to study Transcendental Meditation under Maharishi Mahesh Yogi.
 Their retreat lasted nearly two months (for George, who outlasted the rest of the Beatles), transforming the four men, their music and Western culture along the way.

 Starting in May and lasting throughout the summer, the Beatles recorded The Beatles.
 The double White Album, featuring a career-high four compositions, would be released before the winter.
 In between, George produced Jackie Lomax and saw the release of his solo LP Wonderwall, which was recorded late 1967 and early 1968.
 (It’s really great, and worth infinite listens).

-With Winter 1968 came another transformative overseas trip, this time on the other side of the earth from India, to upstate New York, where George spent an intimate holiday with Bob Dylan and the Band, playing and writing songs.
+With Winter 1968 came another transformative overseas trip, this time on the other side of the earth from India, a journey that included a stop in upstate New York, where George spent an intimate holiday with Bob Dylan and the Band, playing and writing songs.
 They were not laying the groundwork for the formation of the Traveling Wilburys about 20 years later, but it’s worth the dream.

 That brings us to January 1969, and you can read all about it here and in posts to come.
 It’s worth noting, George brought Billy Preston into the Beatles’ circle, and then later would produce him for Apple.